twilio/twilio-ruby/README.md

 ```

 ### Customizing your HTTP Client
-twilio-ruby uses [Faraday](https://github.com/lostisland/faraday) to make HTTP requests.
+twilio-ruby uses [Faraday][faraday] to make HTTP requests.
 You can tell Twilio::REST::Client to use any of the Faraday adapters like so:

 ```ruby
 @client.http_client.adapter = :typhoeus